aomadutt/aomadutt.github.io/_portfolio/05-BearingBox.md

 colours = ["k-", "b-", "r-", "y-"] # matplotlib references for colours used in a typical Mondrian painting line_thickness = 0.5 # Thickness of the line used for hatching

-# Get the random x-cords for 'n' random vertical lines
 def rand_vert_lines():
     xcords = [0] * num_lines
     for i, cord, in enumerate (xcords):